cs3org/OCM-API/IETF-OCM-IP.md

 Fields in the response `protocol` object that the OCM Server does not understand MUST be ignored.

-A Share Provisioning Request for a (sender domain, clientId) pair that already has a Share Record MUST replace the existing record and respond with HTTP status 201.
+A Share Provisioning Request for a (sender domain, providerId) pair that already has a Share Record MUST replace the existing record and respond with HTTP status 201.
 This makes provisioning idempotent and gives the OCM Server a way to update a Share (for example after a permissions